santoslab/ksu-cis-501-web/src/main/rst/source/01-tooling/index.rst

 changes (as often as you want).
 At the specified deadline for the exercise/assignment, we will clone your private repository and grade your work.

-Here is the workflow step-by-step when working on an exercise or assignment:
+Here is the simple workflow when working on an exercise or assignment:

 1. Clone your GitHub private repository (do this only once per machine).